 “Clarity affords focus.”

-The interview is fully underway now and your tightrope walking and Y type answers have held the attention and impressed so far.
+The sports science job interview is fully underway now and your tightrope walking and Y type answers have held the attention and impressed so far.
 The interview panel will certainly have the appointing manager on the other side of the table.
 They would be your boss and therefore one of the most significant influences in the next phase of your career.
 They will be the decision maker at the end of the interview process, but they should be flanked with some other people to help them with their decision, to provide other viewpoints, offer a rounded view of the candidates in consideration.
 They might be a coach or manager from the sport you are applying to work with.
 They might be from another service discipline, they might have a certain personality preference that complements or balances the panel out, they might come from the operational/professional services/human resources teams.
 You will need to ensure your answers to the body of the interview appeal to all aspects whilst not getting distracted from providing a good answer.
 When it comes to answering questions at an interview, I am often surprised that candidates fail to see that this is series of opportunities to show and convince the interviewers that they are the right person for the job.
 At some point a potential practitioner should make it quite clear, “…and that is why (humble ‘tightrope walking’ tone) I feel I am ideally suited to the role”.
 If you were to end every answer to every question with such a statement it might whiff of desperation, so go easy on this.
 In general, there should now follow a series of questions that all candidates get asked, this is best practice to ensure all receive an equitable and fair opportunity.

 A primary frustration when listening to answers, is trying figure out what the candidate is trying to say.
 Usually, candidates haven’t answered the question or they have rambled on in an indiscriminate manner.
-Nerves will be a big factor here, with all of your brain centers willing you on by shouting, “I have something relevant, let me help”.
+Nerves will be a big factor here, with all of your brain centres willing you on by shouting, “I have something relevant, let me help”.
 This precipitates as a melee of thoughts that you are now trying to process, organize and verbalise.
 Now candidates are primed to blurt their stream of consciousness, starting in the wrong place, mentioning several related facts and jabbering on and on and on, cos you don’t know how to end it, whilst failing to hear “Thank you that’s enough” or seeing the “Please stop” body language.

-Here is where practicing answers from blog1 will help you out.
+Here is where practicing answers from blog 1 will help you out.
 But you don’t know what they are going to ask, you can’t possibly prepare and gen up on everything, so where do you start?
 Rather than suggesting ‘mind mapping’ everything you have ever learnt, possible answers scenarios, potential follow up questions and context specific perspectives, I would suggest that you brush up on the big areas, such as the sport, the key knowledge areas expected and then apply a framework to help simplify and guide you through answering succinctly, accurately and impressively.